The Previous Updates

 This model and its application is described in MAC-Australia: A Moving Average Crossover System for Superannuation Asset Allocations.

-Recession:Figure 3 shows the COMP above last week’s revised level.
+Recession:Figure 3 shows the COMP below last week’s downward revised level.
 No recession is indicated.
 COMP can be used for stock market exit timing as discussed in this article The Use of Recession Indicators in Stock Market Timing.

 Please also refer to the BCI page